ceddy4395/Goal-Intellij-Plugin/README.md

-# Goal-Intelij-Plugin
+# Goal-Intellij-Plugin

 ## Goal
-Goal is created at the TU Delft by the department of Artificial Inteligince.
+Goal is created at the TU Delft by the department of Artificial Intelligence.
 It is mainly used for Multi Agent Systems.

 More documentation can be found at: http://bit.ly/GOALLanguage